 Many airlines operate to and fro this airport from various Indian cities.
 This terminal is known for handling about 40 million passengers.
 Here is how you can reach Mumbai by air.

-You can also consider travelling via interstate buses to reach Mumbai.
+You can also consider traveling via interstate buses to reach Mumbai.
 The Mumbai Central Bus Station is the primary bus terminus situated in the center of Mumbai.
-From this terminus, you can easily board buses (luxury, semi-luxury, passenger or express) of MSRTC (Maharashtra State Road Transport Corporation).
+From this terminus, you can easily board buses (luxury, semi-luxury, passenger, or express) of MSRTC (Maharashtra State Road Transport Corporation).

-By Train.
 The main train station is the Chatrapati Shivaji Terminus.
 A few years ago, it was known as the Victoria Terminus.
-It is no less than a historic train station and did you know that it is even considered as a UNESCO World Heritage Site?
+It is no less than a historic train station and did you know that it is even considered a UNESCO World Heritage Site?